deepbsd/AcquireCo/README.md

 follow the error through the reducer back to the state object.
 They had different names!
 Of course the value wouldn't get updated!!!
 All fixed now.

+15:15pm Saturday: merged updateSchema into master branch.
+Also, I re-watched the YouTube video about inSiten.
+Turns out they are in the business for mergers and acquisitions software.
+I totally missed that when I first saw the video.
+Wow.
+I should research some more about
+M/A software now!

 TODO: